Vector sum excited linear prediction

 A major drawback of VSELP is its limited ability to encode non-speech sounds, so that it performs poorly when encoding speech in the presence of background noise.
 For this reason, use of VSELP has been gradually phased out in favor of newer codecs.

-VSELP is also the encoding method used in some early Motorola Type II trunking systems.
-It was phased out in favor of the newer IMBE method.
+VSELP is also the proprietary digital vocoder used in early Motorola ASTRO products.
+It was phased out in favor of the newer IMBE method used for P25.